End the Use of Emotional Abuse on Children

 Can a child recover from emotional abuse?

-Yes, with proper support and therapy, a child can recover from emotional abuse.
-Providing a stable, loving environment and professional counseling can vastly improve their recovery process.
+Yes, with timely psychological support and a loving, stable environment, children can recover from emotional abuse.
+Consistent support and professional counseling play crucial roles in their healing journey.

 What role do communities play in preventing emotional abuse?